radcamp/radcamp.github.io/NYC2019/03_ipyrad_partII_CLI.md

 ## ipyrad API location: [assembly].stats_dfs.s7_filters

                             total_filters  applied_order  retained_loci
-total_prefiltered_loci               7366              0           7366
+total_prefiltered_loci                  0              0           1000
-filtered_by_rm_duplicates             250            250           7116
-filtered_by_max_indels                 29             29           7087
-filtered_by_max_snps                  146              5           7082
-filtered_by_max_shared_het            549            434           6648
-filtered_by_min_sample               3715           3662           2986
-filtered_by_max_alleles               872             68           2918
+filtered_by_rm_duplicates               0              0           1000
+filtered_by_max_indels                  0              0           1000
+filtered_by_max_SNPs                    0              0           1000
+filtered_by_max_shared_het              0              0           1000
+filtered_by_min_sample                  0              0           1000
-total_filtered_loci                  2918              0           2918
+total_filtered_loci                     0              0           1000
 ```

+This block indicates how filtering is impacting your final dataset.
+Each filter
+is applied in order from top to bottom, and the number of loci removed because
+of each filter is shown in the `applied_order` column.
+The total number of
+`retained_loci` after each filtering step is displayed in the final column.
+This is a good place for inspecting how your filtering thresholds are impacting
+your final dataset.
+For example, you might see that most loci are being filterd
+by `min_sample_locus` (a very common result), in which case you might reduce
+this threshold in your params file and re-run step 7 in order to retain more loci.

-A simple summary of the number of loci retained for each sample in the
+The next block shows a simple summary of the number of loci retained for each
-final dataset.
+sample in the final dataset.
 Pretty straightforward.
-If you have some samples that have
+If you have some samples
-very low sample_coverage here it might be good to remove them and re-run
+that have very low sample_coverage here it might be good to remove them and
-step 7.
+re-run step 7.
 ```
 ## The number of loci recovered for each Sample.
 ## ipyrad API location: [assembly].stats_dfs.s7_samples

       sample_coverage
-punc_IBSPCRIB0361             1673
-punc_ICST764                  1717
-punc_JFT773                   2073
-punc_MTR05978                 1897
-punc_MTR17744                 2021
-punc_MTR21545                 1597
-punc_MTR34414                 1758
-punc_MTRX1468                 1653
-punc_MTRX1478                 1807
-punc_MUFAL9635                1628
+1A_0             1000
+1B_0             1000
+1C_0             1000
+1D_0             1000
+2E_0             1000
+2F_0             1000
+2G_0             1000
+2H_0             1000
+3I_0             1000
+3J_0             1000
+3K_0             1000
+3L_0             1000
 ```

-`locus_coverage` indicates the number of loci that contain exactly a given
+The next block is `locus_coverage`, which indicates the number of loci that
-number of samples, and `sum_coverage` is just the running total of these
+contain exactly a given number of samples, and `sum_coverage` is just the
-in ascending order.
-So here, if it weren't being filtered, locus coverage
+running total of these in ascending order.
+So here, if it weren't being
-in the `1` column would indicate singletons (only one sample at this locus),
+filtered, locus coverage in the `1` column would indicate singletons (only
-and locus coverage in the `10` column indicates loci with full coverage
+one sample at this locus), and locus coverage in the `10` column indicates
-(all samples have data at these loci).
+loci with full coverage  (all samples have data at these loci).

 > **Note:** It's important to notice that locus coverage below your
 `min_sample_locus` parameter setting will all naturally equal 0, since